 Michael Gove gave the impression when he was first elected that he had hugged plenty of huskies in the fashion of David Cameron when he was in his 'vote blue go green' phase.
 With his positive comments on neonicitinoids and their impact on the bee population I thought well this is a little bit different from before.
 Now it seems that this is yet another attempt to detoxify the Tory Party using 'green issues'.
 Actually it is difficult to work out which needs the most detoxification Gove or the Conservative Party.
 So yes maybe there will be a brief mini-sparkling Wine Age before the very worst impacts of Climate Change hit us but we desperately need to be acting NOW to reduce emissions for the sake of civilization and human sentience on this planet.
 Even if they had the time away from their headlong pursuit of Brexit I doubt it would make them act any more responsibly.

+In my role as a local Councillor I got a call the other week from a local resident who said they had seen hundreds of dead fish in Newsome Mill Ponds in Huddersfield.
+I went out to investigate and there they were lying on the surface being watched over by a heron who looked like he had already had his fill of this unexpected bounty.
+The theories from local people came thick and fast.
+Poisoning and pollution were what people initially thought but following investigations it turned out it was none of these.
+The long hot dry spell had de-oxygenated the water and the fish had simply suffocated.
+The had been killed by the weather.
 In the past, as a Green, who wants to be taken seriously on climate change I've been reticent to link single weather events to climate change, but this is different.
 The phenomenon we are experiencing is a global one.
 We have had huge moorland fires on Saddleworth Moor, wildfires in Greece that have killed many, even wild fires within the Arctic Circle due to the heat and record temperatures in Japan.
 Comparisons with the summer of 76 are not really valid as that was very much a UK experience.
 This is global one and we know that extreme events such as these are going to become more common as climate change begins to have a greater impact.

 Two events happened today of note.
 One was a new report titled 'Planning for Climate Change - a guide for Local Authorities' by the independent Local Government Information Unit.
 It referenced a report by the Royal Town Planning Institute from last year stating,

-"that a lack of integration of climate change into local plans was partly a result of a skills shortage related to budget cuts, and partly due to changes in national government policy that appear to de-prioritise climate change action."
+partly a result of a skills shortage related to budget cuts, and partly due to

+Sadly this comes as no surprise.
+The actions of our Government appear to be those of Climate Change deniers not that of an enthusiastic signatory to the Paris Climate Agreement.
+The evidence is there for all to see not least of which being a huge drop in renewable energy and energy efficiency installations.
 The other event today was the Government decision to allow Fracking at Preston New Road in Lancashire against the wishes of the Lancashire County Council.
 Nationally the Government is pushing through permitted development rights for fracking exploration drilling overriding any local democratic objections.
 There is a sad lack of politicians in Westminster who 'get it' who understand that promoting these policies threatens us all.

 Promoting action on climate change is so positive in terms of skilled jobs, putting money back into local economies, increasing energy security not to mention actually ensuring our survival and that of many other species that it beggars belief that any Government can turn its back on it.
 The disconnect between the impact of climate change on our weather and the decisions Governments and some opposition MPs make is truly worrying.
 These MPs must be made accountable and challenged for the stances they take.
 It has to be us and it has to be now.
 It is that urgent.